-There are a number of situations that can cause a financial crisis, including the bursting of financial bubbles, defaults on debt, and currency crises.
+There are a number of situations that can cause a financial crisis, including the bursting of financial bubbles (such as the dotcom bubble), defaults on debt, and currency crises.

 Stock market bubbles occur when stock prices rise precipitously, often driven by speculation and investors overvaluing stocks.
 As more people jump on the bandwagon and buy stocks, prices are driven higher, a cycle that is not based on the stock’s fundamental value.
-Eventually this situation becomes unsustainable and the bubble bursts.
+Eventually, the situation can become unsustainable, and the bubble bursts.
 Investors sell and prices drop quickly.